Objective diameter: 30 mm

 Picking them up, holding and using them, they make a very good impression: The finish is superb, and they are mechanically excellent (focusing, central hinge, dpt adjustment, eye cups), everything feels solid and worthy.

 Optics: very good central sharpness, with a nice wide field and well controlled CA. The edge sharpness convinced me a bit less, it is okay but not comparable to e.g. the Swaro CL (new) or Monarch HG.
-Stray-light suppression is not perfect but definitely quite good for a 8×30.
+Stray-light suppression is not perfect but definitely quite good for an 8×30.

-In summary: nice and well finished binocular with excellent mechanics and upper middle class optical performance at a premium price.
+In summary: nice and well finished binocular with excellent mechanics and upper class optical performance at a premium price.